The Willy Wonka of Coffee

 The new Starbucks Reserve® Roastery and Tasting Room launched in 2015 as the biggest Starbucks store in the world.
 It's become a major tourist attraction in Seattle, drawing many visitors who spend an average of 22 minutes looking to experience the world of coffee.
 We created an experience that explains the story and process from farm to cup through interactive games and animations.

 Six iBeacons were placed inside the store to trigger mobile experiences that walked the customer through the coffee process.

-Tech innovation: We used engaging mobile features like the compass, gyroscope and accelerometer inside a mobile browser experience.
+To tell a geo-localized story, we paired iBeacon technology with engaging mobile-only features like the compass, gyroscope and accelerometer inside a mobile browser experience.
 A first since they are normally used in native apps.
-No one wants to download a new app—but Starbucks, being the most popular mobile payment app with 23 million users, had an advantage and could trigger these experiences painlessly.
+No one wants to download a new app—but Starbucks, being the most popular mobile payment app with 23 million users, had an advantage and could trigger these experiences easily.